jaz7290/starterkit/README.md

 starterkit
 ==========

-to start run the following commands:
+to get started, run the following commands:

 npm update